+The value of psychodynamic psychotherapy with children and adolescents is widely understood.
 The quality and quantity of empirical support for psychodynamic approaches with children and adolescents are growing, especially for such issues as depression, anxiety, emerging personality disorders, and trauma-related issues.
 Earn 2 CE credits for reading an open-access journal article by Midgley and colleagues (2021), known for their expertise in the field and systematic reviews of outcome studies involving psychodynamic psychotherapy.
 In this article, they present a narrative synthesis of findings for the effectiveness of psychodynamic psychotherapy with children and adolescents.
 A brief (11-minute) video synopsis and preliminary discussion of the article is included by Dr. Marylie Gerson.
 This is an Introductory-level course and may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $29.

 As a result of this learning activity, the participant will be able to: